 The most important ability for the Circle of Wildfire Druid is their ability to summon a Wildfire Spirit.
 With this spirit, the Druid is able to boost the power of their spells, teleport themselves and allies short distances, and even bring themselves back to consciousness from 0 hit points.

 Furthermore, the Circle of Wildfire Druid gains special Circle Spells that further increase their spellcasting power.

 At this point in the ranking, we’re looking at Druid subclasses that stand as pretty solid B-tier choices.
-Honestly, the only thing that stops the Circle of Wildfire Druid from ranking higher on this list is that I wish they had the fireball spell.
+Honestly, the only thing that stops the Circle of Wildfire Druid from ranking higher on this list is that I wish they had access to the Fireball spell.

 For those who enjoy frolicking with fey in the realms between Dreams and Reality, we have the Circle of Dreams Druid subclass.